sosiristseng/sosiristseng.github.io/content/docs/windows/WSL2.md

 #### Optimize-VHD

 > [!NOTE]
-> `Optimize-VHD` is not available in Windows Home edition.
+> `Optimize-VHD` command is not available in Windows Home edition.

 To reclaim disk space from virtual hard disks (VHDs), run the following commands with administrator privileges [^optimize-vhd]: